jumpinjackie/forge-e33-mod/design/BLUE.md

  - This is one of the Paintress' moves in the boss fight with her.
  - May or may not have any mechanical relation.
 I needed a soft-removal spell for blue in this slot and the name was a good enough match for such an effect.
  - 13/10/2025: Removed Devoid.
+ - 2/12/2025: Converted to a Repulse with a painter's bonus of an additional target.
+The "up to one target creature" wording on the base ability is to facilitate simpler card implementation in forge.

 ## Sky Break